ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 -------------------
 This repository contains a very simple toon lit shader example, to help people writing their first custom toon lit shader in URP.

-This shader's default result(without editing material params) = the following picture's left & center characters,
+This shader's default result(without editing material params) = the following picture

-While the character on the right is using the full version(not simplified) of this shader.
 ![screenshot](https://i.imgur.com/mbUnvsA.png)

 Because this toon lit shader aims to help people learning shader writing in URP, it is an extremely simplified version of the original one (I removed 80% of my original code, while just keeping only the most useful & easy to understand sections), to make sure everyone can understand the shader code easily.